Playing Mermaids in the Spanish Isles: 3 Days in Mallorca

 Is Mallorca Worth a Visit?

-As one of the three Balearic Islands, it’s difficult for me to count this visit as my first trip to Spain, even though Mallorca is technically part of the country!
-With some shared cultural relics like the delicious tradition of preparing paella, much of what we saw and heard from locals is that Mallorca retains a hodgepodge of characteristics from the various ruling bodies which occupied the island throughout its history.
-This is evident in longstanding landmarks with architectural additions spanning centuries, the ongoing clash between speakers of the island’s two official languages, and the local pride for delicacies which are uniquely Mallorcan.
+As one of the three Balearic Islands, it’s difficult for me to count this visit as my first trip to Spain, even though Mallorca is technically part of the country.
+With some shared cultural relics like the delicious tradition of preparing paella, much of what I saw and heard from locals is that Mallorca retains a hodgepodge of characteristics from the various ruling bodies which occupied the island throughout its history.
+This is evident in longstanding landmarks with architectural additions spanning centuries, the ongoing clash between speakers of the island’s two official languages, and local pride for delicacies which are uniquely Mallorcan.

 Mallorca is the ultimate island destination if you’re seeking rest and relaxation on the Mediterranean with the added delight of a completely new culture to experience.
 A quick flight over from the mainland, it fits perfectly into a Spanish tour if you’re already planning to hit Madrid or Barcelona along the way!